aws-samples/serverless-patterns/apigw-lambda-rekognition/README.md

-# Content safety with Image Moderation using Amazon API Gateway and AWS Lambda
+# Content safety image moderation using Amazon S3 and AWS Lambda

 Using this sample pattern, users can securely upload images to an Amazon S3 bucket by requesting a pre-signed URL through Amazon API Gateway.
 This URL allows secure and temporary access for uploading files directly to S3.

-Once an image is uploaded, an S3 event invokes another Lambda function to analyze the content using the DetectModerationLabels API.
+Once an image is uploaded, an S3 event invokes another AWS Lambda function to analyze the content using the DetectModerationLabels API.
 If the image is identified as inappropriate, a notification is sent via Amazon SNS, ensuring automated content moderation and alerting.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/apigw-lambda-rekognition